pasamyagnesh/dorkcode/README.md

-# Coding Platform
+# Dork Applicatiopn

-Welcome to our **Coding Platform**!
-This project uses the [Codeforces API](https://github.com/pasamyagnesh/dorkcode.git) to allow users to solve problems in over 30 different data structures and algorithms concepts, including constructive algorithms, bit manipulation, sorting, strings, and more.
+Welcome to our **Dork Application**!
+This project uses the [Codeforces API](https://codeforces.com/apiHelp) to allow users to solve problems in over 30 different data structures and algorithms concepts, including constructive algorithms, bit manipulation, sorting, strings, and more.

 ## Technologies Used